 Matches Nearly Every Other Color

-Black isn’t just a primary color; it’s one of the very few primary colors that can be matched with other all other shades.
+Black is one of the very few colors that can be matched with other all other shades.
 Black matches well with both warm and cool neutrals.
 It also goes with gray, brown, white, beige, and navy.
 Black stainless steel appliances with white cabinets, in particular, offer a modern appearance and a sleek finish.
 On the other hand, matching your black appliances with blue cabinets or other hues like green can add a pop of color to your kitchen with a classic look.